Great Walks in Kumamoto Prefecture

 Kikuchi Gorge

-Head to Kikuchi Gorge in the Kikuchi Valley to incorporate forest bathing into a walk.
+Head to Kikuchi Gorge in the Kikuchi Valley to incorporate forest bathing into your walk.
 You can choose between 30 and 60-minute hikes featuring moss-covered trees and waterfalls as you walk along the gorge.

 From short walks to intense hikes, Kumamoto has everything.
 Pick a different walk each week to explore all the natural beauty around the prefecture.
 You could start with the more leisurely walks and work your way up to the harder ones — you’ll soon find that you’re fitter than ever!